 Different healthcare providers will have different needs to access these documents.
 For example, administrators may need to be able to access patient demographics, billing and contact documents.
 Dietary staff will need access to the dietary documents but would not need access to insurance documents.
 Patients’ assigned doctors will need access to all clinical documents, whereas other providers from the same facility will need access to fewer clinical documents.
 These statements form one basic Patient Privacy Policy.
 The policy can be expressed as a set of access rules in an attribute-based security system.
 Note that such a policy contains nothing that is specific to a particular patient, and only consists of general rules.

 IHE Document Sharing profiles allow for the publication and use of clinical documents associated with a patient.
 Privacy Consent is an important attribute of Document Sharing.
-The IHE Profile allows the patient to choose from a set of predefined Patient Privacy Policies, without modifications.
+The Basic Patient Privacy Consents (BPPC) Profile allows the patient to choose from a set of predefined Patient Privacy Policies, without modifications.
 The APPC Profile allows a Patient Privacy Policy Domain (e.g., an XDS Affinity Domain) to have a number of Patient Privacy Policies that can be individualized and customized.

 This profile allows Patient Privacy Policy Domains to give patients choices that are more granular by creating access rules that add constraints on top of the rules defined in an underlying Patient Privacy Policy.
 A patient may not want to give all physicians access to her clinical documents and may therefore limit the Patient Privacy Policies to only apply to a specific healthcare provider organization (see Section 43.4.2.1) or to a specific episode of care (see Section 43.4.2.2).
 The patient-specific access rules are transmitted in a structured policy as a part of the consent document.